Art opens window on sex work for New Yorkers

 “We are entertainers.
 All we do is tap dance for all of you.
 We deserve to have someone tap dance for us, so here I am.”

-The show, which opens this week, aims to promote efforts to decriminalise and legalise sex work, said Sebastian Kohn, project director for sexual health and rights at Open Society Foundations, a global charity sponsoring the exhibit.
+The show, which opens this week, aims to promote efforts to decriminalize and legalize sex work, said Sebastian Kohn, project director for sexual health and rights at Open Society Foundations, a global charity sponsoring the exhibit.

 “Bringing it above the surface, out of the shadows, is a way to bring rights into the industry,” Kohn said.